CodeYourFuture/syllabus/docs/new-curriculum/js-core-1/week-1/notes.md

 ### Calling a function

 Once we have the name for a function, we need to get Node to read the function's instructions and execute them.
-Execution means the computer reads the instructions and carries them out So we can write the following in the REPL:
+Execution means the computer reads the instructions and carries them out.
+So we can write the following in the REPL:

 ![round-img](./assets/math.round-number-10.3.png)